Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 I admit this estimation and prediction is not very extendable, as my life pattern is likely to change in one or two years after my study at The University of Texas at Austin.
-But it is still fun to know the driving factors of my life and food patterns.
+But it is still fun to know the driving factors of my life and food patterns during this time.
 I select this topic as it allows me to build a real-life data science project from scratch, literally mining data and building models.

 When recording meals, there are potential discrepancies and biases due to my discretion.
 For example, if I have a brunch (at 10:00) and an